If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 These honey bottles will never require sterilization given the fact that honey by itself is an antimicrobial food.
 This is a property that makes it so much easier to bottle and store honey for a long time.
 It also ensures honey does not spoil even when kept for years.
 Plastic and glass bottles only need to be cleaned thoroughly before storage.

 Bottles made specifically for honey storage do not require any cleaning before bottling the honey.
 However, you can clean them using the dishwasher (glass jars and not plastic jars) if they have been exposed to dirt.

 As for sealing, honey bottles do not require special sealing or what may be referred to as vacuum sealing.
 All that is needed is the usual caps that come with the bottles.
 You should however ensure you purchase bottles that are specifically made for bottling honey.
 Such bottles easily fit making it impossible for honey to leak.
 Honey should be stored in airtight glass jars and kept in a cool and dry place.
 It should not be exposed to direct sun or any heat-generating appliance.

 Some slight warmth may be required during honey extraction, filtering, and storage.
 This will make honey filtration much easier.
 It will also minimize the possibility of crystallization.
-Ideal temperature level for honey storage is between 32 to 38 degrees Celsius.
+The ideal temperature level for honey storage is between 32 to 38 degrees Celsius.
 This will prevent the honey from crystallizing.
 It is worth noting that crystallization is normal and will not affect the ingredients in honey.
 Crystallization can be reversed by subjecting the honey to some slight warmth.
-An exposure to the sun can also help restore its texture.
+Exposure to the sun can also help restore its texture.
 You can also drop the sealed honey jar into a container with hot water and let the crystals dissolve.

 Honey Extraction and Bottling Area